 Adaptation measures have to be considered together with sustainable, fair and conflict-sensitive development.
 In this context, the effects of climate change must be taken into account systemically and holistically in all areas of society.
 National Adaptation Plans (NAPs) are an internationally recognized tool that builds on climate risk analyses to identify, prioritize, and implement necessary adaptation measures.
 The goal is the transformation to a climate-friendly and climate-adapted, resilient society and economy that ensures that no one is left behind.

 The Paris agreements can only be fulfilled if all relevant actors - states, local governments, civil society and industry - work closely together and industrialized countries support developing countries financially and in terms of knowledge and technology transfer.
 With this in mind, Germany, together with other countries, development banks and multilateral organizations, has launched several initiatives in developing countries to implement the Paris Agreement:

-- The global "NDC Partnership" advocates concrete climate relief and promotes the coordinated implementation of national contributions in the areas of mitigation and adaptation.
+- The global "NDC Partnership" promotes the coordinated implementation of national contributions to climate change mitigation and adaptation.

-- The "InsuResilience" initiative aims to give an additional 400 million poor people access to insurance against extreme weather events by 2020.
+- Through the "InsuResilience" initiative, 500 million poor people are to have access to insurance against the consequences of extreme weather conditions by 2025.